 Resulting text:

-A “Yes” in the Fragmentable column listed in Table 9-87 (Element IDs) indicates that the element may be fragmented (see 10.28.11 (Element fragmentation(11ai))).
-The element is not fragmented otherwise.
+A “Yes” in the Fragmentable column listed in Table 9-87 (Element IDs) indicates that the element could have 255 in the Length field and be followed by one or more Fragment elements.
+A "No" in the Fragmentable column indicates that this is not possible.
+See 10.28.11 (Element defragmentation).

 Comment